 - Teaching kids classes is a great side hustle.
 It is why tutoring, babysitting, and music lessons always top lists of ways make money quickly.
 You can set your own schedule; you don’t need to invest large sums of money, and (if you like kids) it can be a lot of fun.
 Plus, seeing kids doing yoga is incredibly cute.

-She is offering 20% off her Pretzel Kids Teacher Training Course just for Mama Fish readers!
+Robyn is offering 20% off her Pretzel Kids Teacher Training Course just for Smart Money Mamas readers!
 This lowers the cost of the course to $238 from $298.
 One or two birthday parties and you will have paid back the cost of the course.
 Or, take the class and learn the skills you need to give your own children the many benefits of yoga!

 What do you think of Robyn’s journey with Pretzel Kids?
 Are you interested in becoming an instructor as a side hustle or full-time business?
 Drop a note in the comments and let me know!